JonathanUlhaq/android-popup-dialog/README.md

 # Initial Release - v1.0.0

 ## 🔰 Summary
-The initial release of `AndroidPopUp`, is an Android library that provides Pop Up UI components, such as Pop Ups for Success, Failure and Warning.
+The initial release of `AndroidPopUp`, is an Android library that provides Pop Up UI components, such as Pop Up for Success, Failure, and Warning.
+In addition, in this library, you can freely control the customization of the action when the dialog is dismissed or interact with the button on the dialog with the listener provided.

 ## 📦 Implementation
 - Add jitpack.io to your settings.gradle: